Experimental demonstration of Gaussian protocols for one-sided device-independent quantum key distribution: Results

-{\it One-sided device-independent CVQKD.---} An important benefit of utilising entropic uncertainty relations in QKD proofs is that they lend themselves towards one-sided device independent (1sDI) protocols \cite{Tomamichel:2011p461,Branciard:2012p8266}.
-These are relaxed versions of fully DI schemes \cite{Acin:2007p384,Pironio:2009p389,Masanes:2011p1898,Hanggi:2010p8328}, in which all devices are untrusted and the security is guaranteed via a detection-loophole-free Bell violation \cite{Bell:1964p456}.
-The only assumptions that need to be made are the security of the stations, the causal independence of the measurement trials and a trusted source of randomness for choosing measurement settings.
-For 1sDI-QKD protocols only one side, Alice or Bob, is untrusted and the security is now ensured through the recently classified steering inequalities \cite{Wiseman:2007p2187}.
-The 1sDI nature of entropic proofs is manifest in expressions like (\ref{kh}) in that it depends only upon measuring a known observable upon one side.
-Specifically, in the derivation of (\ref{kh}) we only need to know that Bob is measuring either $\x_B$ or $\p_B$ in order to apply the entropic uncertainty relation.
-Although we write expressions $V_{x_B|x_A}$, as this is what will be measured in most experiments, Alice could be making any measurement and the security would still hold provided the conditional variance was sufficiently small.
+An important benefit of utilising entropic uncertainty relations in QKD proofs is that they lend themselves towards one-sided device-independent (1sDI) protocols \cite{Tomamichel:2011p461,Branciard:2012p8266}.
+These are relaxed versions of fully the DI schemes \cite{Acin:2007p384,Masanes:2011p1898,Hanggi:2010p8328} in which all devices are untrusted and the security is guaranteed via a detection-loophole-free Bell violation.
+The only assumptions that need to be made for DI schemes are the security of the stations, the causal independence of the measurement trials and a trusted source of randomness for choosing measurement settings.
+We adopt the same assumptions here, however it should be noted that recently schemes have appeared that do not require causal independence \cite{Barrett:2012tu,Vazirani:2014hu}.

-In \cite{Branciard:2012p8266} 1sDI-DVQKD protocols are analysed and although within reach of present technology are very challenging, significantly more so than standard DVQKD as one must perform a detection-loophole-free steering test.
-This is difficult because on the untrusted side one cannot post-select away events where there is no single-photon detection, which necessitates high detection efficiencies \cite{Bennet:2012ch,Smith:2011cc,Wittmann:2012dg}.
-This is in stark contrast to the CV case, where steering is demonstrated via homodyne measurements which are unconditional and thus immune to detection loopholes.
-In fact it has since been shown \cite{Cavalcanti:2009p8246} that CV steering is equivalent to the so-called Einstein-Podolsky-Rosen violation \cite{Einstein:1935p402} which has been experimentally feasible for over 20 years \cite{Ou:1992p8247} and now sees very strong violations \cite{Steinlechner:2013p8065,Handchen:2012p8278}.
+For 1sDI-QKD protocols only one side, Alice or Bob, is untrusted and regarded as a black box whilst the other is assumed to involve a particular set of quantum operations (see Fig.~\ref{1sdiconcept}).
+Now, the security is linked to the steering inequalities \cite{Wiseman:2007p2187} associated with the observables on the trusted side.
+The 1sDI nature of these entropic proofs is manifest in expressions like equation (\ref{kv}) in that it depends only upon measuring a known observable upon one side.
+For example, in the derivation we only need to know that Bob is measuring either $\x_B$ or $\p_B$ in order to apply the entropic uncertainty relation.
+Although we write expressions $V_{X_B|X_A}$, as this is what will be measured in experiments, Alice could be making any measurement (not necessarily a quadrature measurement) and the key rate given by equation (\ref{kv}) would still hold.